Kids who are talked to early and often develop larger vocabularies, do better in school and make better choices.

 Listen to President Obama discusses the importance of early childhood education and why you should Talk.
 Read.
 Sing. to your child from day one.

-Listen to Former Secretary of State, Hilary Clinton, explain the importance of talking, ready, and singing with your child from an early age to promote healthy brain development.
+Listen to Former Secretary of State, Hilary Clinton, explain the importance of talking, reading, and singing with your child from an early age to promote healthy brain development.

 Listen to Senator Bill Frist discuss the importance of building a strong vocabulary from a young age by talking, reading, and singing to your child.